Duosmium/duosmium-express/README.md

 # Duosmium Results Backend

-This repository contains the codebase for the frontend of the next version of [Duosmium Results](https://www.duosmium.org), written using Express and Supabase.
+This repository contains the codebase for the backend of the next version of [Duosmium Results](https://www.duosmium.org), written using Express and Supabase.
 The frontend is available at <https://github.com/Duosmium/duosmium-sveltekit>.

 You can access the production instance here: <https://api.duosmium.org>